-In Tanzania, wood fuel provides about 90 percent of Tanzania's cooking energy supply50.
-Charcoal is mainly consumed in urban areas, the cheapest fuel for most households, while firewood is used in rural areas.
-Charcoal has been linked to various environmental and social problems, including deforestation, forest degradation, increased morbidity resulting from indoor air pollution, and political violence.
+In Tanzania, wood fuel provides about 90 A Research Officer with the Tanzania Industrial percent of Tanzania's cooking energy supply50.
+Research and Development Organization, Charcoal is mainly consumed in urban areas, Elibariki, uses crop residues to produce biomass briquettes.
+Her research addresses the cheapest fuel for most households, while the dangers of cooking over an open firewood is used in rural areas.
+Charcoal has fire, deforestation, and the risks of sexual been linked to various environmental and harassment when women travel long distances social problems, including deforestation, forest degradation, increased morbidity resulting in search of firewood. from indoor air pollution, and political violence.
 Tanzania uses 500 tons of charcoal annually, which translates to a 350 hectares daily loss of forest cover51.